 Recipients of prestigious awards and international residency grants, gallery artists have been selected for inclusion in the Beijing Biennial and Le Biennial de Dakar amongst others and have exhibited in group shows hosted by significant museums and institutions including IZIKO South African National Gallery, Cape Town; Calouste Gulbenkian Museum, Lisbon; Pratt Institute, New York; Foto Museum, Antwerp; BOZAR, Brussels, Fondazione Giorgio Cini, Venice; Museo Carlo Bilotti, Rome and The Center for Book Arts, New York.

-In 2013 the gallery extended its activities to include Barnard Gallery Publishing, an initiative aiming to further explore and support the work and careers of the gallery’s stable of artists through the medium of the book.
-These limited edition and signed publications are an extension of the collaboration between gallery and artist.
-To date publications by Lien Botha, Ryan Hewett, Alexia Vogel and Sarah Biggs have been added to the collection of the Thomas J Watson Library at the Metropolitan Museum of Art in New York amongst others.
+In 2013 the gallery extended its activities to include Barnard Publishing, an initiative aiming to further explore and support the work and careers of the gallery’s stable of artists through the medium of the book.
+These limited edition and signed publications are not merely catalogues of exhibitions, nor are they strictly speaking monographs; rather they are an extension or expression of the artist’s output in a different form i.e similar to that of an ‘artist’s book’.
+What is produced is both ‘book’ and ‘art object’ and is by its nature a ‘collectible’.
+To date selected titles have been added to the library collections of the Museum of Modern Art (MoMA), Pratt Institute and the Metropolitan Museum of Art in New York.